Gruveo/sdk-examples-android-kotlin/README.md

 Usage
 -----
 The snippet below showcases launching a Gruveo call screen using the `demo` client ID that limits all calls to 5 minutes.
 The snippet uses a token signing endpoint provided by us; you will need your own server-side signing implementation in production.
+See the [documentation](https://about.gruveo.com/developers/android-sdk/) for details.

 ```
 private val SIGNER_URL = "https://api-demo.gruveo.com/signer"